After the Final Order: Changing or Appealing an Order

 Submit a Stipulation & Order if the Other Party Agrees

-If both parties agree to make changes to the court order, this page shows how you can change your court order without needing to see a judge.
+If both parties agree to make changes to the court order, this page shows how you can change your court order without seeing a judge.

 File a Motion to Go Back to Court

 Opposing a Motion Filed Against You

 Learn how to prepare and file a written “opposition” to a motion that the other party filed against you.
-Keep in mind that if you don’t file an opposition, the other party might win automatically!
+If you don’t file an opposition, the other party might win automatically!

 Appealing an Order